thedynamiclinker/sudocode/lost+found/fini/The Second Law.md

 1: THAT footnote led to---

 0: Not that one.
-That one's just funny.
-This next bit is the one that mattered.
+I don't think anyone even noticed that one.
+Not sure Turing noticed either, though I like to think he did.
+This next bit is the sad one.
+The one people noticed.

 ![[yours-in-distress-alan.png]]